naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 **Motors**

 You are able to use a variety of motors with the OpenExo platform.
-This guide will focus on the CubeMars AK-series motors but note that support for Maxon motors was recently introduced.
-The CubeMars motors include the AK60, AK60v1.1, AK70, AK80, and work is currently being done to integrate the AK60v3.
+This guide will focus on the CubeMars AK-series motors but note that it also has support for Maxon motors.
+Currently supported CubeMars motors include the AK60, AK60v1.1, AK70, and AK80.
+Work is underway to integrate the v3 versions of these motors (e.g., AK60v3).

-A breif, helpful, tip for the AK-series motors (excluding the AK60v3s, which have a different enabling protocol) is that they have a green LED near the ports which illuminates when the motors are powered on and enabled.
-If you run into issues with the motors not providing torque, check to see whether the LED is on.
-If it isn't, the issue is most probably a faulty CAN wire.
-If the LED is on, the issue lies within the code; likely a motor command being overwritten to a value of zero somewhere along the pipeline.
-You may also have the wrong controller, motor, or joint set in the SD card, which would give the same effect.

 It's also assumed that you have already configured the motors according to the steps in the `OpenExo Build Guide
 <https://youneedawiki.com/app/page/1w9vU0D8s4FzuBDPr1S0EoYw0GNY82Ze1_4S_gxbFk8Q?p=14AIGjap02Wv8jPJxyezvfYJYFVIJIoO1>`_.

+*Troubleshooting Motor Issues*

+A brief, helpful, tip for the AK-series motors (excluding the AK60v3s, which have a different enabling protocol) is that they have a green LED near the ports which illuminates when the motors are powered on **and enabled**.
+If you run into issues with the motors not providing torque, the first thing you should do is check to see whether the green LED is on.
+If it isn't (but the red one is), then the motors are powering but not enabeling.
+We first recommend checking the CAN wire, as we have had issues with these in the past.
+If the green LED is on, check the SD card to ensure the proper configuration details (joints, motors, controllers) are set.
+If all else fails the issue likely lies within the code and you will need to do a carefult review.
+During this stage, be sure to leverage Serial.print("TEXT" or VARIABLE) with the Teensy connected to the computer via the USB cable.
+This will enable you to startigically print text/variables to the serial monitor in the Arduino IDE which can help you identify where issues may be arising.

 Downloading the Necessary Software
 ----------------------------------